tenth10th/wordle-assist/README.md

 Wordle is a popular word-guessing game, inspired by the classic "Bulls and Cows", but using five letter english words as the secret codes.

+## Initial Setup

+Setup should occur automatically if you open this repo in GitPod!

+This script has no dependencies aside from Python 3.8, but the included Pipfile / requirements.txt will install `flake8` for linting and `pytest` for testing, though these are not specifically required.
+(Using Pipfile, `pipenv install`, or in plain Python, `pip install -r requirements.txt`)

 ## Cheating at Wordle

 Cheating at Wordle is... not very fun.

-Since Wordle is designed as a self-contained, client-side JavaScript application, it is possible to extract the list of possible answers, and even to determine which answer is correct for a given day.
+Since Wordle is designed as a self-contained, client-side JavaScript application, it is possible to extract the list of possible answers, and even to determine which answer is correct for a given day...

 This is sort of an interesting reverse-engineering challenge, but completely defeats the point - You don't need to play the game, or even think about the problem space to win every time.